employment

 Summary/Objective

-The Observatory Specialist supports the daily operations of the Sunriver Observatory, engaging visitors through public programs, astronomy education, and interpretive experiences.
+The Observatory Interpreter supports the daily operations of the Sunriver Observatory, engaging visitors through public programs, astronomy education, and interpretive experiences.
 This position assists in evening and daytime programs, special events, and outreach activities, ensuring a high-quality visitor experience.
-The Observatory Specialist serves as a key team member, working alongside Observatory Interpreters, the Assistant Manager, and the Observatory Manager to enhance astronomy education and public engagement at SNCO.
+The Observatory Interpreter position has an emphasis on operating telescopes and talking with visitors about astronomy related topics

 Position Responsibilities

-Assist in leading evening and daytime observatory programs, engaging visitors in astronomy education.
+Assist in evening and daytime observatory programs, engaging visitors in astronomy education.

 Provide hands-on telescope demonstrations and assist visitors in using observatory equipment.